Reviewed by: Shakira Ahmed

 Both Microblading and Tattooing are seen as acts of rebellion against Allah’s plan for humans.
 Thus it’s best to avoid both Microblading and Tattooing altogether, especially if you want to remain faithful to your faith.

-“Tattooing is haram for the one who does it and the one to whom it is done by her choice and at her request.”
+“Tattooing is haram for the one who does it and the one to whom it is done by her choice and at her request.”As dictated in (Sharh an-Nawawi ‘ala Muslim (14/106),

 Although there is a special permissible case in tattooing.
-It is haram unless it is done to remove or hide a defect, like covering burns.
+It is absolutely haram unless it is done to remove or hide a defect, like covering burns.
 This was deduced from the narration of Abu Dawud (4170) from Ibn ‘Abbas(may Allah bless him), where he preached to his people that,

 “…… the woman who does tattoos and the woman for whom that is done when there is no disease (that would justify doing that) is cursed”